abhiyandhakal/team404-ku-pasal/README.md

 You may obtain a copy of the License at [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Distributed under the MIT License.
 See [LICENSE.txt](https://github.com/abhiyandhakal/ku-pasal/blob/main/LICENSE) for more information.